grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/01 Welcome.md

 ## Use cases

-The main use case for xk6-disruptor is to test the resiliency of an application of diverse types of disruptions by reproducing their effects without reproducing their root causes.
-For example, inject delays in the HTTP requests an application makes to a service without having to stress or interfere with the infrastructure (network, nodes) on which the service runs or affect other workloads in unexpected ways.
+The disruptor allows you to test the resiliency of applications and distributed systems by introducing service errors.

+The disruptor does not reproduce root causes, such as killing an instance or degrading the memory and CPU.
+It focuses on the side effect, the propagation of errors to internal and public services, so you can focus on handling application errors and improving the resilience of the distributed system.

-In this way, the disruptor makes reliability tests repeatable and predictable while limiting their blast radius.
-These are essential characteristics to incorporate these tests in the test suits of applications deployed on shared infrastructures such as staging environments.
+This way, the disruptor makes reliability tests repeatable and predictable while limiting their blast radius.
+These are essentials to test applications deployed on shared infrastructures such as pre-production and testing environments.

+Common use cases are:
+- Test resilient policies such as backoff, timeouts, retries, etc.
+- Test the fallback functionality when internal failures arise.
+- Test SLOs under common internal failures.
+- Test application performance when experiencing network delays.
+- Add fault injection to existing performance tests.

 ## Learn more